Frequently Asked Questions

 Yes!
 We rolled out new FREE modules for our Volunteers.
 If you want to volunteer with us, sign here!

-FAQs
+Other FAQs

 What is a Fixing Factory?

-It's described as a 'community repair hub' with the purpose of 'restoring repair to the heart of our community'
+It's described as a 'community repair hub' with the purpose of 'restoring repair to the heart of our community'.

 Legal structure

-• FF is not a legal entity - Camden/QCFF was up by the climate action charity Possible and legal responsibilities rest there.
-Possible is the trading name of The 10:10 Foundation, registered charity no. 1157363
+FF is not a legal entity - Camden/QCFF was up by the climate action charity Possible and legal responsibilities rest there.
+Possible is the trading name of The 10:10 Foundation, registered charity no. 1157363.

 Overall Fixing Factory project

-• It's a partnership between Possible and the Restart Project.
+It's a partnership between Possible and the Restart Project.
 The original idea for Fixing Factory came from Possible who offered partnership to Restart who have pioneered Restart parties all around the world.

 Tell us a little bit about the history of Queen's Crescent Fixing Factory

 Operations on site started out quietly in August 2023…a few posters went up locally and the call went out on London workshop and repair networks (Restart Project), and Dermot trod the pavements speaking to local business and telling anyone who would listen about the Fixing Factory initiative.
-The low key start was intended to allow FF to integrate with the local business and residential community
+The low key start was intended to allow FF to integrate with the local business and residential community.

 Our official launch was on 27 October 2022 - which was a fun affair involving the Mayor of Camden and a toy baby (among many other things).
-Also The Guardian newspaper sent a photographer and a journalist down to do a feature - when that hit print it really kicked off publicity wise: a mini hurricane of media interest followed that saw FF on TVs, phone screens and radios across the globe
+Also The Guardian newspaper sent a photographer and a journalist down to do a feature - when that hit print it really kicked off publicity wise: a mini hurricane of media interest followed that saw FF on TVs, phone screens and radios across the globe.

 Staying healthy and safe

-We're dealing with electricity, tools, physical objects and chemicals - all present risks to our health, including danger of death and life-changing injuries
+We're dealing with electricity, tools, physical objects and chemicals - all present risks to our health, including danger of death and life-changing injuries.

 Day to day procedures are how safety is maintained:

-Every public event needs at minimum:
+Every public event will have at minimum:

-PAT testing
+PAT testing:

 Everything with a mains (240V) connection needs to be PAT tested before any other testing or diagnosis.
-The same items need to be PAT tested after any maintenance or repair work beyond routine cleaning is undertaken
+The same items need to be PAT tested after any maintenance or repair work beyond routine cleaning is undertaken.

 - Who can perform PAT tests?

-Only designated PAT testers
+Only people designated PAT testers by the Fixing Factory management team

-Manual handling
+Manual handling:

-• We have some heavy boxes, tables and tools that present risk when being moved, so safe manual handling procedures must be followed.
-Only people confident with safe manual handling should move the tables, heavy equipment or boxes over 13L in volume
+We have some heavy boxes, tables and tools that present risk when being moved, so safe manual handling procedures must be followed.
+Only people confident with safe manual handling should move the tables, heavy equipment or boxes over 13L in volume.

 What if I have a concern?

-• If it's around safety or safeguarding raise it as quickly as possible - with the people involved in the activity if you feel comfortable to do so.
-The safety leader or staff member on the day should always be informed without delay
+If it's around safety or safeguarding raise it as quickly as possible - with the people involved in the activity if you feel comfortable to do so.
+The safety leader or staff member on the day should always be informed without delay.

-• You should expect all concerns to be given due attention.
+You should expect all concerns to be given due attention.
 If you do not feel your concerns have been addressed you can escalate the issue.
-The order for escalation is: shop manager > project manager
+The order for escalation is: shop manager > project manager.

-• A volunteer agreement is laying out what is expected from volunteers and what volunteers should expect
+A volunteer agreement is laying out what is expected from volunteers and what volunteers should expect.

-• A code of conduct is based on Possible's existing policy
+A code of conduct is based on Possible's existing policy.

 The Discord workspace - our place for online chat